About Your Bill

 The following example shows what a sample bill looks like, with a more detailed breakdown of each section:

-Your account number, service address, and map location number where your meter is located
+Your account number and the service location number where your meter is located.

 If you participate in Operation Round Up, this line shows how much you’ve contributed to the program year-to-date.